 Soldeu hosts impressive calendar events, such as the Alpine Skiing World Cup.
 So, why not have a go on Avet yourself, a black trail used in the Women’s World Cup?
 However, Soldeu’s main flex is that it’s a gateway to the sprawling Grandvalira ski area, one of the world’s largest ski networks.
 Soldeu also connects with El Tarter’s ski zone, which holds one of the Pyrenees’ largest terrain parks!
 Yep, Snowpark El Tarter is pretty much the Pied Piper of the mountains, luring tons of park rats to its rails, modular staircase, Adrenaline Area (wooden features in a forest), halfpipe, and more.

 Soldeu’s village is cute and tiny.
 We timed it, and you can walk from one end to the other in about ten minutes.
 And the main gondola is right at the center of it.
 However, this petite village is packed with family-friendly hotels and restaurants to keep everyone happy.
 Our top picks are Restaurant La Cort del Popaire for an out-of-this-world gastronomic experience, Don Giovanni Ristorante for mouth-watering Italian, or Fat Alberts for juicy steaks and cozy vibes.
-You’ll also find the insane Sport Wellness Spa, a luxury spa for full-level unwinding.
+You’ll also find the insane Sport Wellness Mountain Spa, a luxury spa for full-level unwinding.

 Top tip: Check out Canillo!
 This ski resort is linked with Soldeu and is part of the Grandvalira ski area.
 But Canillo is also super fun to explore once the lifts stop spinning.
 Our fave thing to do?
 Fly down one of Europe’s longest ziplines in the Mon(t) Magic Family Park.
 It’s impossible not to squeal, scream, ’Yew!’, or do all three.